huggingface/blog/deep-rl-intro.md

 Start the tutorial here 👉 https://github.com/huggingface/deep-rl-class/blob/main/unit1/unit1.ipynb

+And since the best way to learn and avoid the illusion of competence is **to test yourself**.
+We wrote a quiz to help you find where **you need to reinforce your study**.
+Check your knowledge here 👉 https://github.com/huggingface/deep-rl-class/blob/main/unit1/quiz.md

 Congrats on finishing this chapter! **That was the biggest one**, and there was a lot of information.
 And congrats on finishing the tutorial.
 You’ve just trained your first Deep RL agent and shared it on the Hub 🥳.

 That’s **normal if you still feel confused** with all these elements. **This was the same for me and for all people who studied RL.**